 - Day 8/10: Drive to Twizel (1 Hour) in the morning, visit Hooker Valley Track at Aoraki and Lake Pukaki along the way

-- Day 9/10: Visit Lake Tekapo area and Church of Good Shepherd
+- Day 9/10: Visit the Lake Tekapo area and the Church of Good Shepherd

 Where to stay in Twizel / Aoraki

 - Our Airbnb in Twizel – A cozy little 3-bedroom house.
-Very convenient as a base for Aoraki and Lake Tekapo.
+It is very convenient as a base for Aoraki and Lake Tekapo.

 Other economic options you can consider: